Often described as majestic, the Norwegian fjords have no shortage of boastworthy features.

-But wait, there's more.
-An 18-kilometre arm of the Sognefjord, the aptly named Nærøyfjord ("Narrow Fjord"), is the narrowest fjord in both Norway and the world.
+But wait, there’s more.
+An 18-kilometre arm of the Sognefjord, the aptly named Nærøyfjord, is the narrowest fjord in both Norway and the world.
 At its narrowest, it stretches just 250 metres across, all while being surrounded by the towering Jotunheimen Mountains that reach up to 1,700 metres in height.

-Listed as a UNESCO World Heritage Site in 2005, the Nærøyfjord has also been rated by the National Geographic Society as the world’s number one natural heritage site, an honour shared with another Norwegian fjord, the Geirangerfjord.
+Nærøyfjord was listed as a UNESCO World Heritage Site in 2005, an honour shared with another Norwegian fjord, Geirangerfjord.
+The pair are also rated by the National Geographic Society as the planet’s number one natural heritage site.

 Does all this sounds pretty impressive?
 Just wait until you see it in person.